seanjyi/budget-planner/README.md

 - persistence type and temporary storage for input and tbl data
 - css px might need to be switched to rem
 - income should sort data by date...
+- possible trigger, instead of copying of data

 ### helpful links